Meldanor/AutoThesis/README.md

 ###Commandline
 This programm is command line based.
 The arguments are used for connecting to the repository via the GitHub API v3.

-* -u, --user The name of the user
+* -u, --user The name of the user (required)
-* -r, --repo The name of the repository
+* -r, --repo The name of the repository (required)
 * -t, --token The token to access the repo.
-Must have at least permission to access the repository
+Must have at least permission to access the repository (required)
+* -i, --interval The interval in minutes between each check for updates.

+###Example
+    java -jar AutoThesis.jar -u User -r UserRepo -t TokenSHA512

 All arguments are necessary, the order is not relevant.